 DoIT Academic Technology’s Learn@UW-Madison team manages and supports UW-Madison’s Learn@UW, the suite of learning technologies that facilitates teaching and learning.
 This suite of tools includes Canvas, the learning management system (LMS) that instructors and course owners use to create course sites for delivering content, providing online quizzing, collecting submitted assignments, hosting discussion forums, tracking grades and more.

-Learn@UW also includes Kaltura MediaSpace for sharing videos, AEFIS for collecting learning assessment data, Top Hat for polling and quizzing students in class, Piazza for creating student-driven forums for questions and answers as well as Blackboard Collaborate for facilitating online presentations and web conferencing.
+Learn@UW also includes Kaltura MediaSpace for sharing videos, AEFIS for collecting learning assessment data related to course and program learning outcomes, Top Hat for polling and quizzing students in class, Piazza for creating student-driven forums for questions and answers, Blackboard Collaborate for facilitating online presentations and web conferencing as well as Pressbooks to create and host eTexts.
 In addition to this guide about available learning technologies on campus, guides are also available about the pedagogical uses of student response systems like Top Hat, web conferencing tools like Blackboard Collaborate, and online discussions using tools like Canvas and Piazza.

 If you want to learn more about these tools or need assistance incorporating them into instruction, you can request a consult through the DoIT Help Desk.
 For tech support and troubleshooting help for Canvas, Kaltura MediaSpace, Blackboard Collaborate (and Ultra) and AEFIS, please contact the DoIT Help Desk.
 Technical support for Top Hat and Piazza are provided by the vendors.
 In addition, the Learn@UW KnowledgeBase offers guides for instructors, course owners and students.